Debugger

 P xxxxShow the value of xxxx

-M xxxx nnShow the contents of nn bytes of memory starting at xxxx. nn can be omitted and will default to 16. xxxx can be omitted and will default to the value in HL.
+M xxxx nnShow the contents of nn bytes of memory starting at xxxx. nn can be omitted and will default to 16. xxxx can be omitted and it will default to the value in HL.

 RShow registers

-BShow current 8kB bank mappings.
+UShow current 8kB page mappings.

 SStep (i.e. execute) the current instruction.